Required: Introduction to Software Testing (edition 2), Ammann and Offutt.

 although if you miss class,

-you should do the posted assignments on your own to prepare for the
+you should do the posted in-class assignments on your own to prepare for the

 quizzes or final exam.